 Richard works in the growing field of development informatics, researching ICT4D - information and communication technologies for development.
-This analyses the relation between informatics (Internet, computing, mobiles, digital data, etc) and key socio-economic development processes (poverty alleviation, economic growth, social justice, environmental sustainability).
+This analyses the relation between digital informatics (Internet, computing, mobiles, data, etc) and key socio-economic development processes (poverty alleviation, economic growth, social justice, environmental sustainability).

 Richard's research interests include:

 a) New Digital Economy

 Richard undertook the original benchmark study of the Indian software industry.
 He subsequently developed the Software Export Success Model, and analysed the software sector using models of competitive advantage.
 Subsequent work analysed the emerging mass of digital enterprise including "impact sourcing" and inclusive digital innovation.
 Current work centres on the role of digital enterprise and digital labour in challenging inequality, including the Fairwork Foundation.

 b) Data Justice

 Researching the extent to which datafication reproduces or challenges economic, social and political marginalisation and inequality.
 This draws from a series of foundational papers on data justice.